circleguard/circlevis/README.md

 ## Classifier

 Circlevis also provides a `Classifier` class, which builds on the visualizer to provide an easy way to batch classify replays one at a time.
 For instance, imagine you want to go through a map's leaderboard and assign a "cursordance score" to each replay, depending on how often the user cursordanced.
+The classifier will show you the first replay and wait for you to press a number key that assigns a cursordance score to that replay.
+When you do so, it saves the score and shows the next replay.
+Repeat until all replays are classified.

-To use, you need a list of hotkeys that you will use to control the classification of the replays, a circleguard instance, and a list of replays.
+To use, you need a list of hotkeys that you will use to control the classification of the replays, a circleguard instance, and a list of Replay instances.
 Here's an example for the aforementioned "cursordance scoring" use case, where you can assign replays a score from 1 to 10:

 ```python
 from collections import defaultdict